SciML/Catalyst.jl/docs/src/intro_to_catalyst/catalyst_for_new_julia_users.md

 ```@example ex1
 rand(100, 100)^3.5;
 ```
-(This code creates a random 100x100 matrix, and take it to teh power of 3.5)
+(This code creates a random 100x100 matrix, and take it to the power of 3.5)

 This is useful to know when you e.g. declare, simulate, or plot, a Catalyst model.
 The first time you run a command there might be a slight delay.
 However, subsequent runs will execute much quicker.
 This holds even if you do minor adjustments before the second run (such as changing simulation initial conditions).

 ## Installing and activating packages
 Except for some base Julia packages (such as `Pkg`, the package manager) that are available by default, Julia packages must be installed locally before they can be used.
-Most packages are registered with Julia, and can be added through the `Pkg.add("desired_package")` command (where `desired_package` is the name of the package you wish to install).
+Most packages are registered with Julia, and can be added through the `Pkg.add("DesiredPackage")` command (where `DesiredPackage` is the name of the package you wish to install).
 We can thus install Catalyst:
 ```julia
 using Pkg
 Pkg.add("Catalyst")
 ```

-Here, the command `using Pkg` is required to activate the package manager.
+Here, the command `using Pkg` is required to activate the Pkg` package manager.

 Next, we also wish to add the `DifferentialEquations` and `Plots` packages (for numeric simulation of models, and plotting, respectively).
 ```julia